When do the police give Miranda rights?

-Virtually every person who calls LEWIS & DICKSTEIN, P.L.L.C. because they were arrested for a misdemeanor or felony offense, believes that if they were not “read their rights,” they can the charges have to be dismissed.
-Unfortunately, this misunderstanding of the law was created by television and movies and it does not accurately reflect the state of law in the United States or Michigan.
+Virtually every person who calls LEWIS & DICKSTEIN, P.L.L.C. regarding a misdemeanor or felony offense, believes that if they were not “read their rights,” then the charges have to be dismissed.
+Unfortunately, this is a misunderstanding of the law that is perpetuated by television shows and movies.
+The Miranda myth created in the entertainment industry does not accurately reflect the state of the law in the United States or Michigan.
+It is essential to know your Miranda Rights.

-Basically, the truth is that if the police fail to read a suspect, who is in custody, his or her Miranda rights, the prosecutor can’t use that person’s answers to police questioning (AKA interrogation) as evidence against the suspect at trial.
+Under the Miranda Law, if the police fail to read an in-custody suspect his rights, the prosecutor can’t use that person’s answers to police questioning (AKA interrogation) as evidence against the suspect at trial.

 Popularly known as the Miranda warning (ordered by the U.S. Supreme Court in Miranda v.
 Arizona), a defendant’s rights consist of the familiar litany invoked by TV police immediately upon arresting a suspect: